okta/okta-auth-js/docs/idx.md

 This field contains information to proceed with the next step.
 It's avaiable when in `IdxStatus.PENDING` status.

 - `name`: The identifier of the next step.
-- `type?`: The type of the authenticator that the step belongs to.
+- `currentAuthenticator?`: The authenticator that the step belongs to.
 - `canSkip?`: This field indicates if the step is skippable or not.
 - `inputs?`: parameters for the next step.